fieldtrip/website/development/project/opm_helmet_design.md

 Throughout this tutorial we are using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/), which is the software we are most familiar with.
 You can sign up as a student or educator and get an educational license for free, or you can sign up for a free personal license.
 However, you can also use [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
 The required characteristics of the software are that it should be able to read and write STL files, and that it should be able to combine different geometries by means of (Boolean) addition and subtraction.
 For example, we have the STL file of the basic helmet shape from an MRI and the software should be able to cut off the lower part to accommodate the face, ears and neck.
 Furthermore, it should be able to remove material from the helmet shell based on the cutting tool "holes" that are defined as STL files.

 {% include markup/green %}
-The padding is an STL object that is used to make the helmet locally thicker or to give it more "body" at the location wher ethe sensor holder needs to be glued in.
+The padding is an STL object that is used to make the helmet locally thicker or to give it more "body" at the location where the sensor holder needs to be glued in.
 This is needed if you have a thin and lightweight helmet shell and if the sensor holder is placed somewhere with a lot of curvature.
 The padding STL object will be mainly fall inside the helmet and will largely be cut away by the hole STL object.
 {% include markup/end %}

 FIXME here I should add screenshots and an explanation of the process in Fusion